gasparka/thesis/docs/4_examples.rst

 :numref:`mavg_matched` shows simulation results of MA filter used for matched filtering.
-The plot on (a) shows digital input signal that is corrupted by noise.
+The plot in (a) shows digital input signal that is corrupted by noise.
-Plot (b) shows that the MA with window length equal to samples per symbol can recover (optimal result) the signal from the noise.
+Plot (b) shows that the MA with a window length equal to the number of samples per symbol can recover (optimal result) the signal from the noise.
 Next the signal could be sampled to recover bit values (0.5=1, -0.5=0).

 .. _mavg_matched: